sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flexiblas-netlib64</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : FlexiBLAS wrapper library (64-bit)
+Short desc    : FlexiBLAS wrapper library (64-bit)
 URL          : https://www.mpi-magdeburg.mpg.de/projects/flexiblas
-Лицензия     : GPLv3 with exceptions and LGPLv2+ and BSD
+License      : GPLv3 with exceptions and LGPLv2+ and BSD
-Описание     : FlexiBLAS is a wrapper library that enables the exchange of the BLAS and
+Descript     : FlexiBLAS is a wrapper library that enables the exchange of the BLAS and
              : LAPACK implementation used by a program without recompiling or relinking it.
              :
              : This package contains the wrapper library with 64-bit integer support.